SomeWeekendReading/someweekendreading.github.io/quotes.md

   brilliantly.
 He's not what I mean here.)
 - "Interpretation is an active choice that you _must_ make, lest the world make an unsavory choice for you."
+- "Oh, I'm just braiding the tassels on the lunatic fringe."
+- "Clutch those pearls any harder, you're gonna strangle yourself."